-The new A&E series Accused: Guilty or Innocent? is back on May 12 with the fourth episode: “Cold Case Killer or Innocent Teenage Girl?”
+The new A&E series Accused: Guilty or Innocent? returned with its fourth episode “Cold Case Killer or Innocent Teenage Girl?” on May 12.
 The show has already explored some complex cases in previous episodes, showing viewers the perspective of the defendants after they are accused of a crime, including a case debating whether a mother attempted to kill her son or was trying to protect him and a man charged with murder who pleaded self-defense.

 Where is Angel Bumpass today?